20 Feb Using QR Codes for Creative and Interactive Marketing

-The great thing about Quick Response codes are that they suit “the new consumer” (Susan Baker, 2003) and their buyer behaviour.
-They are time-poor and experience seeking.
+The great thing about Quick Response codes is that they suit “the new consumer” (Susan Baker, 2003) and their buyer behaviour.
+They are time-poor and experience-seeking.

 Clothing retailer Sportsgirl recently created interactive billboards in which a user could purchase advertised products.

 For the discerning wine buyer, the usual gumph on the label about “herbaceous notes” and “chocolatey finish” may not cut the mustard when you are making your purchase decision.
 A link on the label to an independent review, however, just might.

 Have you received a favourable review for your business or one of your products?
 If you have, you could code.
 After all, other people saying how good we are is more valuable than us saying it.

 Code it.
 Link it to your advertising and business card.

 For example: In real estate?
 Selling or renting out houses?

 Link the landing page with all the details, virtual tour, prices and a sign-up form to the sign you plant out the front as well as the flyer in your window.
 And you know what?
 It’ll only take two minutes to do.